scverse/scvi-tools/docs/user_guide/models/diagvi.md

 ### Generative model

-The form of the generative model depends on whether the observed data consist of discrete counts or continuous measurements.
+The generative model follows the formulations used in GLUE[^ref1], scVI[^ref6], and CytoVI[^ref3], and adapts depending on whether the observed data consist of discrete counts or continuous measurements.
 In both cases, the specific form of the data likelihood varies with the distribution used to model the observed data in each modality.

-Regardless of the data type and likelihood choice, the inner product between cell and feature latent embeddings parametrizes the decoder:
+Regardless of the data type and likelihood choice, the inner product between cell and feature latent embeddings parametrizes the decoder together with batch-specific versions of scaling ($\alpha_{s_n,g}$) and bias ($\beta_{s_n,g}$) parameters:

 $$
 \eta_{ng} = \alpha_{s_n,g} \, \mathbf{z}_n^\top \mathbf{v}_g + \beta_{s_n,g}.